 - 1. Upon request, the student will be provided the Leave of Absence signature form from one of the following offices:

 - Associate Provost for Student Success

 - Dean of Students

 - Registrar

 - Wellness Center

 - 2. The student will obtain the following signatures:

 - Dean of Students

 - Associate Provost for Student Success

 - Counselor

 - Financial Planning

 - Student Accounts

 - Registrar

 - 3. The student will return the completed signature page to the Office of the Registrar.

-Students who are granted a leave of absence during the term will receive grades of W for courses that term.
+Students who are granted a leave of absence during the term will receive a grade of W in the regular terms (Fall and Spring) until two weeks before the end of any course during the regular term and four days prior to the last day of Jan Term.
 Students who do not complete documentation will receive a grade of "F" unless, for reasons of health or family emergency, the student provides appropriate evidence of treatment and receives the approval of the appropriate dean in consultation with the representative of the Wellness Center.